Trofogol/sample-http-api/README.md

 There is no adequate usage for this API, because it was made only for my education.
 Still, there is a small chance that it will evolve in something useful.

+> This [Vagrant project](https://github.com/Trofogol/vagrant-api-environment) builds and launch it automatically.

 ## Requirements

 - Python3